 We estimate disclosing a summary of the independent data monitoring committee decisions following reviews of interim data in 2021, having a final response assessment in 2022, and, assuming positive data, submitting a biologics license application (BLA) for accelerated approval in 2023.
 Additionally, assuming positive data from the ENVASARC trial, we plan to initiate a trial in multiple soft tissue sarcoma subtypes, which could include biomarker directed enrollment, to expand the target patient population.

-In May 2020, we announced the presentation of positive clinical data for envafolimab at the 2020 American Society of Clinical Oncology (ASCO) Virtual Scientific Program by our partners 3D Medicines and Alphamab.
-The pivotal Phase 2 trial enrolled 103 patients with metastatic microsatellite instability-high or mismatch repair deficient (MSI-H/dMMR) colorectal (CRC), gastric cancer (GC) or other advanced solid tumors, in an open label format with efficacy endpoints, including the primary endpoint of confirmed ORR determined by independent central review.
-MSI-H/dMMR status was assessed centrally for CRC and GC and locally for other tumors.
-The trial was conducted at multiple clinical sites in China.
-The confirmed ORR in MSI-H/dMMR colorectal cancer patients treated with envafolimab who failed a fluoropyrimidine, oxaliplatin and irinotecan reported at ASCO 2020 was 28.2%, which was nearly identical to the 28% confirmed ORR reported in MSI-H/dMMR colorectal cancer patients who failed a fluoropyrimidine, oxaliplatin, and irinotecan in the Opdivo package insert and the 27.9% confirmed ORR reported for Keytruda in MSI-H/dMMR CRC patients who failed a fluoropyrimidine, oxaliplatin and irinotecan in cohort A of KEYNOTE-164, a Phase 2 trial of Keytruda in MSI-H/dMMR patients.
-The frequency of the immune related adverse events of colitis and pneumonitis was lower in patients treated with envafolimab than the frequency of colitis and pneumonitis reported in trials of other PD-1 or PD-L1 checkpoint inhibitors.
+In September 2020, we highlighted updated clinical data from the pivotal trial of envafolimab in MSI-H/dMMR cancer patients that were presented previously by our corporate partners, 3D Medicines and Alphamab Oncology at the American Society of Clinical Oncology (ASCO) 2020 Virtual Scientific Program.
+In a presentation at the Chinese Society of Clinical Oncology (CSCO) 2020 Virtual Scientific Program entitled, "Subcutaneous Injection of PD-L1 Antibody Envafolimab (KN035) in Advanced Tumors with Mismatch-Repair Deficiency," single agent envafolimab was shown to have a 32% confirmed ORR by central radiographic review in 41 patients with MSI-H/dMMR colorectal cancer (CRC) who failed a fluoropyrimidine, oxaliplatin and irinotecan, and had at least two on-study tumor assessments.
+The 32% ORR is nearly identical to the 28% ORR reported for Opdivo and 33% ORR reported for Keytruda in separate trials of MSI-H/dMMR CRC patients who failed a fluoropyrimidine, oxaliplatin and irinotecan.
+Duration of response (DOR) was greater than or equal to 12 months in 75% of patients.
+The ORR in the overall population (N=103) was 43%, DOR was greater than or equal to 12 months in 92% of patients and OS was greater than or equal to 12 months in 75% of patients.

-Our other clinical stage oncology product candidates include TRC102, which is a small molecule that is in Phase 1 and Phase 2 clinical development for the treatment of mesothelioma, lung cancer and solid tumors, TRC253, which is a Phase 3 ready small molecule for the treatment of metastatic castration-resistant prostate cancer that we licensed from Janssen Pharmaceutica N.V.
+Our other clinical stage oncology product candidates include TRC102, which is a small molecule that has been studied in Phase 1 and Phase 2 trials for the treatment of mesothelioma, lung cancer, glioblastoma and solid tumors, TRC253, which is a Phase 3 ready small molecule for the treatment of metastatic castration-resistant prostate cancer that we licensed from Janssen Pharmaceutica N.V.
 (Janssen), and TJ004309, which is a CD73 antibody in Phase 1 clinical development for the treatment of solid tumors, that we licensed from I-Mab Biopharma (I-Mab) in November 2018.

-TRC102 is a small molecule in clinical development to reverse resistance to specific chemotherapeutics by inhibiting base excision repair, or BER.
+TRC102 is a small molecule in clinical development to reverse resistance to specific chemotherapeutics by inhibiting DNA base excision repair, or BER.
 In initial clinical trials of more than 100 patients, TRC102 has shown good tolerability and promising anti-tumor activity in combination with alkylating and antimetabolite chemotherapy in the treatment of cancer patients.
-TRC102 began Phase 2 testing in mesothelioma in combination with the approved chemotherapeutic Alimta in 2015.
-TRC102 is also being studied in three Phase 1 clinical trials: in combination with Alimta and cisplatin in solid tumor patients, in combination with chemoradiation in lung cancer patients, and in combination with Temodar in ovarian, lung and colorectal cancer patients.
+TRC102 has been studied in Phase 1 or Phase 2 trials in mesothelioma in combination with the approved chemotherapeutic Alimta, in glioblastoma, ovarian, lung and colorectal cancer patients in combination with the approved chemotherapeutic Temodar and in lung cancer in combination with the approved chemotherapeutics Alimta and cisplatin as well as external beam radiation (i.e., chemoradiation).
 All current TRC102 trials are sponsored and funded by the National Cancer Institute (NCI).
 We retain global rights to develop and commercialize TRC102 in all indications.
+In October 2020, TRC102 received orphan drug designation from the FDA for the treatment of patients with malignant glioma, including glioblastoma.